-Eight important points you must read!
+Nine important points you must read

-- 1 Your VET Student Loan debt (VETSL debt) must be paid back at the relevant repayment rate when your repayment income is above the compulsory repayment threshold.
-The compulsory repayment threshold is adjusted annually and is \$46,620 for the 2020-21 financial year. - Note: Any VET Student Loan debt incurred prior to 1 July 2019 was referred to as your Higher Education Loan Program (HELP) debt and continues to be part of that existing accumulated HELP debt account. - 2 At least twice each calendar year for the duration of your course, you are required to submit a Progression Form to confirm your continued engagement in your course of study.
-Your approved course provider (provider) will arrange for Progression Forms to be sent to you using the Department of Education, Skills and Employment's electronic Commonwealth Assistance Form (eCAF) system.
-Your ongoing access to a VET Student Loan is dependent upon you demonstrating that you are still engaged in and progressing through your course. - 3 You will incur your liability to pay tuition fees for each part of your course on the census day for that part of your course. - 4 If you do not wish to incur a liability for that part of the course you must withdraw your enrolment in that part of the course, before the census day.
-You must withdraw in writing and in line with your approved course provider's withdrawal procedure. - Full fee paying/fee for service students will incur a 20 per cent loan fee1 on their VET Student Loan.
-Students enrolled in a diploma and advanced diploma level course whose enrolment is subsidised by a state or territory government do not incur a loan fee. - 6 You must meet the eligibility criteria to access a VET Student Loan.
-You will need to supply information to your provider to prove you meet the eligibility criteria. - 7 The amount of a VET Student Loan for a course is capped.
+- 1. Your VET Student Loan debt (VETSL debt) must be paid back at the relevant repayment rate when your repayment income is above the compulsory repayment threshold.
+The compulsory repayment threshold is adjusted annually and is \$51,550 for the 2023-24 income year (\$48,361 for the 2022-23 income year). - Note: Any VET Student Loan debt incurred prior to 1 July 2019 was referred to as your Higher Education Loan Program (HELP) debt and continues to be part of that existing accumulated HELP debt account. - VET Student Loans are subject to indexation.
+Indexation is when your loan amount is adjusted to reflect the changes in the cost of living.
+When indexation is applied your debt is likely to increase which means the amount you repay intotal will be more than the original amount of the loan.
+Indexation is applied on 1 June each year to debts that are 11 months old. - 3.
+At least twice each calendar year for the duration of your course, you are required to submit a Progression Form to confirm your continued engagement in your course of study.
+Your approved course provider (provider) will arrange for Progression Forms to be sent to you using the Department of Employment and Workplace Relations electronic Commonwealth Assistance Form (eCAF) system.
+Your ongoing access to a VET Student Loan is dependent upon you demonstrating that you are still engaged in and progressing through your course. - 4.
+You will incur your liability to pay tuition fees for each part of your course on the census day for that part of your course. - 5.
+If you do not wish to incur a liability for that part of the course you must withdraw your enrolment in that part of the course, before the census day.
+You must withdraw in writing and in line with your approved course provider's withdrawal procedure. - 6.
+Full fee paying/fee for service students will incur a 20 per cent loan fee1 on their VET Student Loan.
+Students enrolled in a diploma and advanced diploma level course whose enrolment is subsidised by a state or territory government do not incur a loan fee. - 7.
+You must meet the eligibility criteria to access a VET Student Loan.
+You will need to supply information to your provider to prove you meet the eligibility criteria. - 8.
+The amount of a VET Student Loan for a course is capped.
 The loan may not be sufficient to cover all the tuition fees for a course.
-Your provider must send you a written notice of the amount of your course tuition fees covered by the loan and any gap fees required to be paid by you.
-The information must be sent to you by the first census day for your course.
-You are responsible for paying the gap fee as you progress through your course. - 8 Information about tuition fees covered by the VET Student Loans program, any other fees payable for the course, and information on how to withdraw before the census day without incurring fees, will be supplied to you by your provider prior to your enrolment.
+Your provider must send you a written notice of the amount of your course tuition fees covered by the loan and any gap fees required to be